Are you suffering from a serious knee condition or injury to the knee?

 In cases of severe ACL tears, the ligaments are so damaged that they cannot be sutured back together.
 When this occurs, knee ligament reconstruction may be necessary.
 In a same-day anterior cruciate reconstruction procedure, Dr. Mellano replaces the torn ACL with tissue that is grafted from a healthy tendon.
 The tissue graft acts as a support structure for the new, healthy ligament to grow on.

 Dr. Mellano specializes in a minimally invasive form of ACL surgery known as knee arthroscopic ACL reconstruction.
-With 11 years of experience as an ACL reconstruction specialist in Orange County, California, and a member of the medical staff for the Chicago Bulls and Chicago White Sox, he has extensive knowledge of repairing ACL injuries to restore the knee to proper functioning.
+With 11 years of experience as an ACL reconstruction specialist in Torrance, California, and a member of the medical staff for the Chicago Bulls and Chicago White Sox, he has extensive knowledge of repairing ACL injuries to restore the knee to proper functioning.